Recently, I came to the uncomfortable realisation that my opinions drive almost all of my decision-making. Do’oh.

 It is often worthwhile to think about counterfactuals and pick one or two to understand the implications beyond the self.

 The third rule of thumb is to extend the consequence of a decision and imagine what would happen if everybody chose the decision.

-If everybody in the world decided to join me and have a latte to start their day, the consequences would be dramatic.
+If everybody decided to join me and have a latte to start their day, the consequences would be dramatic.

-Latte swilling Westerners make up roughly 10% or so of the world’s population.
+Latte-swilling Westerners comprise roughly 10% or so of the world’s population.